CONTACT: Amy Pitzer

 PO Box 1000, Athens, WV 24712

-ATHENS, W.Va. – Event organizers are gearing up for the annual Athens-Concord Town Social, back after a two-year hiatus due to the pandemic.
+ATHENS, W.Va. – Event organizers are gearing up for the annual Athens-Concord Town Social.

-“We are all thrilled to finally come back together for this time-honored tradition,” says Dr. Sarah Beasley, chair of the Town Social Committee and Dean of Students at CU.
+“We are all thrilled to come back together for this time-honored tradition,” says Dr. Sarah Beasley, chair of the Town Social Committee and Vice President of Student Affairs and Dean of Students at CU.
 “This event has something for community members of every age, and it’s a great way to introduce new students to our town, so make plans to spend the afternoon in Athens!”

-The committee has added something new for social goers this year.
-Area car enthusiasts have signed up to display their prized automobiles at the social’s first car show.
+Area car enthusiasts have signed up to display their prized automobiles at the social’s car show.
 Prizes will be awarded, including “The President’s Choice” award, given by CU President Kendra Boggess.
+The car show is growing each year.

-Not new but highly anticipated are the community awards given out by the Town Social Committee: Elder Citizen, Good Neighbor, Business Longevity, and Total Community Involvement.
+The highly anticipated community awards given out by the Town Social Committee are:

 Two musicians will play throughout the afternoon: Jean Hanna Davis will perform at the start of the social and Matt Deal will take the stage around 3 p.m.
 Awards will be presented between the two performances.